Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Other programs

 It is physically impossible to list all noteworthy password managers in one review.
-We talked about a few of the most popular, but many analogues are in no way inferior to them.
-If you do not like any of the described options, pay attention to the following programs:
+We talked about several of the most popular ones, but many analogues are in no way inferior to them.
+If you don’t like any of the options described, pay attention to the following programs:

-• Password Boss: The level of protection of this manager is comparable to the data protection of government and banking structures.
+• Password Boss: The level of protection of this manager is comparable to the protection of government and banking data.
 Solid cryptographic protection is complemented by two-level authentication and authorization with SMS confirmation.

-• Sticky Password: A handy password keeper with biometric authentication (mobile only).
+• Sticky Password: A convenient password keeper with biometric authentication (mobile devices only).

-• Personal Passworder: Russian-language utility with 448-bit BlowFish encryption.
+• Personal Passworder: Russian-language utility with 448-bit encryption using BlowFish technology.

-• True Key: A password manager from Intel with biometric facial authentication.
+• True Key: password manager from Intel with biometric facial authentication.

-If you actively use Internet banking, conduct confidential business correspondence, store important information in cloud storage - you need all this to be securely protected.
+If you actively use Internet banking, conduct confidential business correspondence, store important information in cloud storage, you need all this to be reliably protected.
 Password managers will help you solve this problem.

-How to store passwords for countless services and not go crazy?
+How to store passwords for countless services without going crazy?

-As soon as you proved to your mother that using the same password when registering on various sites is not secure, the question arises, where to store all logins and passwords?
-And here password managers come to the rescue.
-These are special programs for safe storage of passwords and access codes.
-We offer to consider the rating of password managers, their disadvantages and advantages.
+Once you have proven to your mother that using the same password when registering on different sites is not secure, the question arises, where to store all the login passwords?
+And this is where password managers come to the rescue.
+These are special programs for securely storing passwords and access codes.
+We propose to consider the rating of password managers, their disadvantages and advantages.

 LastPass

-LastPass can be used to store credit card numbers, bank accounts, passwords.
-Additionally, access to information of persons who have permission to do so is possible.
+LastPass can be used to store credit card numbers, bank accounts, and passwords.
+Additionally, access to information is possible for persons who have permission to do so.
 The ability to control passwords of employees of organizations or members of the same family has been implemented.
 Software and hardware multi-factor authentication is supported.
-Easily manage your password database through a web interface on the LastPass website.
-Encryption is carried out according to the AES-256 algorithm.
+Convenient password database management via the web interface on the LastPass website.
+Encryption is based on the AES-256 algorithm.

 The program provides simple and convenient cross-platform access to passwords from any browser.
 The application really works everywhere: Windows, Linux, Mac, a mobile version has been developed for Android, iOS, Windows Phone, Blackberry.

-• Security checks to find the strongest passwords
+• Security check to find the most secure passwords

 • Automatic synchronization